My Political Plan for 2026

 Conceptualization and why

-A lot of it's fundemental values have an emphasis on limited government control and intervention into people's private and public lives, due process, anti government surveillance, and anti police state control.
+A lot of its fundamental values have an emphasis on limited government control and intervention into people's private and public lives, due process, anti-government surveillance, and anti-police state control.

-A lot of the values that the Libertarian party has resonates with the values I currently have.
-Values such as an emphasis on individual privacy, limits on government surveillance, due process, anti-police corruption and police control.
+A lot of the values that the Libertarian Party has resonate with the values I currently hold — values such as an emphasis on individual privacy, limits on government surveillance, due process, and opposition to police corruption and police state control.

 I believe that every individual in the United States has a right to their privacy.
-The government, or anyone else for that matter, should not have any interference or control over what people believe, how people think, and importantly what people do.
+The government, or anyone else for that matter, should have no interference or control over what people believe, how people think, and — importantly — what people do.
+Global surveillance is the enemy of all Americans and infringes on our rights.
+The best way to combat this control is to always remain operationally minded and secure, to not invite surveillance into our lives, and to never relinquish our constitutional rights.

-I have been a victim of police corruption, instituional elitist control, and due process violations personally - which is why I'm heavily invested on advocating for Libertarian ideas.
+I have been a victim of police corruption, institutional elitist control, and due process violations personally — which is why I am heavily invested in advocating for Libertarian ideas.

 Ideas + network + recourses

 As for the ideas that I have, I want to advocate for a major emphasis on individual privacy.
 As mentioned before, global surveillance is a common enemy to all people in the United States.
-Our information is being tracked, logged, and categorized by institutions hellbent on monitoring individuals.
+Our information is being tracked, logged, and categorized by institutions hellbent on monitoring individuals so that they have ammunition they can weaponize against them.

 This is not a good thing.
 Global surveillance in the United States is a facet of control that elitists in our society use in order to control, categorize, and constrict people, so that their rights are limited.